dbpedia/databus/devenv/README.md

 To rebuild an existing version and move its git tag onto the current `main` commit, open Actions → **Release Docker image** → **Run workflow** (branch `main`).

-Docker Hub publishes need repo secrets `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
+Docker Hub publishes need repo secrets `DBP_DOCKERHUB_CREDENTIAL_USERNAME` and `DBP_DOCKERHUB_CREDENTIAL_TOKEN_PUSHIMAGES`.
 The release job force-updates the version tag, so a ruleset must allow the Actions token to do that.

 The GitHub default branch is still `master`.
 Release publishing starts once `main` exists.